Prateek027-S/Fun-Trivia/README.md

 # Fun-Trivia
 This is an online Quiz Application.
 The user can play in Single Player or Multiplayer mode.
 You can test your knowledge in a variety of topics from General Knowledge to Movies and Entertainment!
-At the end of the quiz a detailed report of your performance is shown along with the leaderboard(in case of multiplayer mode when everyone finished the quiz).
+At the end of the quiz a detailed report of your performance is shown(in case of multiplayer mode, leaderboard can also be seen when everyone finished the quiz).
 With Multiplayer mode, you can create a Room and invite your friends to compete with them!
  ### Glimpses of the App
  ![image](https://user-images.githubusercontent.com/55046164/231476188-1cb959f2-047e-4377-a20c-326a10a4d958.png)